Skip to content

 Usage

-You can then start the server by using versatiles
+You can then start the server by using versatiles with the subcommand serve and then simply adding the versatiles file as argument:

-versatiles server planet.versatiles
+versatiles serve planet.versatiles

 Multiple sources